-- COUNT HEADS – Steersperson take control and have each paddler count off starting with seat 1.
-If you come up one short, start searching under the wa’a.
+Step 1 – Count Heads.
+Steersperson takes control and has each paddler count off starting with seat #1.
+If you come up short, start searching under the wa‘a.

-- Seats 1 and 6 collect the paddles (and if possible, any items left in the wa’a and not tied down – i.e. water bottles, bailers, etc.) If there are large swells, they also reposition the boat facing into them.
+Step 2 – Collect Equipment and Position the Boat.
+Seats #1 and #6 collect the paddles (and if possible, any items left in the wa‘a and not tied down – i.e. water bottles, bailers, etc.) If there are large swells, they also reposition the boat facing into the swells.

-- Seats 3 and 4 go to the outer ends of the iakos and stand on them while reaching over the hull and grabbing onto the gunnel or iakos and lift (make sure no one is in the way of the ama as it is hard and the skull is soft).
-Seats 2 and 5 go the ama and help left it up.
-Once the ama is in the air and as the canoe is righting, seats 3 and 4 use the iakos to ease the ama onto the water, then help make sure it doesn’t go over again.
-If done quickly enough you can minimize the amount of water that fills the wa’a.
+Step 3 – Right the Boat.
+Seats #3 and #4 go to the outer ends of the ‘iakos (on the side opposite the ama) and stand on them while reaching over the hull, grabbing onto the gunnel or ‘iakos, and lifting – make sure no one is in the way of the ama as it is hard and the skull is soft.
+Seats #2 and #5 go the ama and help left it up.
+Once the ama is in the air and as the canoe is righting, seats #3 and #4 use the ‘iakos to ease the ama onto the water, then help make sure it doesn’t go over again.
+If done quickly enough you can minimize the amount of water that fills the wa‘a.

-- When the steersperson tells you to get back into the boat you may do so and begin to paddle.
+Step 5 – Re-enter and Paddle.
+When the steersperson tells you to get back into the boat you may do so and begin to paddle.